haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 Scenario 2b is rather similar to scenario 2a with the difference that the NMR-identified epitope is treated as active, meaning restraints will be defined from it to "force" it to be at the interface.
 And since there might be more false positive data in the identified interfaces, we will leave the random removal of restraints on.
-The restraint file to use for this is `ambig-CDR-NMR-epitope-act.tbl`.
+The restraint file to use for this is `ambig-paratope-NMR-epitope-act.tbl`.
 As for scenario1, we will also define the restraints to keep the two antibody chains together using for this the `antibody-unambig.tbl` restraint file.
 In this case since we have information for both interfaces default sampling parameters are sufficient.
 The configuration file for this scenario (assuming a local running mode, eventually submitted to the batch system requesting a full node) is:

 {% highlight toml %}
 # ====================================================================